mm6/InternetOfThingsCourse/Syllabus.md

 ### Hardware Requirements

 The student needs to have access to a Particle Argon IoT Starter Kit.
-[Available here.](https://store.particle.io/collections/dev-kits/products/argon-kit)
+[Available here.](https://store.particle.io/collections/dev-kits/products/argon-kit).
+These will be provided to you for free as long as supplies last.

 ### Delivery Mode: In Person Only